oshhost/SillyTavern-Chub-Search/README.md

+# oshhost's SillyTavern Chub Search

+Not working yet :)

+This is a fork of the [Fixed SillyTavern Chub Search](realcoloride/Fixed-SillyTavern-Chub-Search) plugin with updated api endpoints (21/05/2025).

-# Fixed SillyTavern Chub Search
+# Fixed SillyTavern Chub Search Readme ->

 Fixed SillyTavern Chub Search is a FIX for the SillyTavern Search Chub Search Extension which provides a quick and easy way to search for new cards from [CHUB](https://www.chub.ai/about) from the comfort of your tavern.